Taylor’s House of Karate

 • Price: Drop In Rate Karate Class – $30; Monthly Unlimited 1 Student – $170; 2 Students – $280; 3 Students – $360; Drop In Rate Cardio Class – $20; Monthly Unlimited Cardio Classes – $100; Drop In Rate Bag Class – $20; Monthly Unlimited Bag Classes – $100

-In the program’s mission, Master Derek Bentley states: “We are not just about teaching karate, we believe in teaching kids the next step in life, how to function, how to go about their days making the right decisions.
-Karate is not just about kicking and punching, it’s about thinking what’s the first step, what’s the next step, what are the later steps.
-It's about shaping character and molding people into confident, respectful, and disciplined human beings.”
+Master Derek Bentley states that the mission is “not just about teaching karate,” but about “teaching kids the next step in life, how to function, how to go about their days making the right decisions,” and that “karate is not just about kicking and punching, it’s about thinking what’s the first step, what’s the next step, what are the later steps,” and “shaping character and molding people into confident, respectful, and disciplined human beings.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.